heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 # Introduction to IPv6

 ## Summary
-IPv6 offers a publically routable address for every node, and introduces a variety a completely new concepts, mechanisms, things-that-must-be-true, and protocols.
+IPv6 offers a publically routable address for every node, and introduces a variety of completely new concepts, mechanisms, things-that-must-be-true, and protocols.

 ## Source materials
 If you read nothing further in this article, read this: